JamesPirrie/COMP4050-Mexico/backend/Documentation/Authentication.md

 This function hashes a plain text password using bcrypt, a secure hashing algorithm that incorporates salting and multiple rounds of hashing.

 - **Salt Generation**:
   - Randomly generated based on `SALT_ROUNDS`.
-This encryption process uses the salt multiple times based on the specified `SALT_ROUNDS` value.

 - **Password Hashing**:
-  - Hashes the password with the salt.
+  - Hashes the password with the salt, this is repeated as many times as the `SALT_ROUNDS` value with a newly generated salt.
   - Returns the hashed password.

 #### Compare Password (`comparePassword` function)